atsapura/CardManagement/README.md

 Database here is MongoDb, hosted in docker container.
 So you just have to navigate to `docker` folder and run `docker-compose up`.
 That's it.

-For web api `Giraffe` framework will be used.
-However now it's not there yet, so you have to run it from `CardManagement.Console` project for now.
+For web api `Giraffe` framework is used.
+You can also play with it using `CardManagement.Console` project.

 ## Project overview